A Salt Lake City Personal Injury Attorney’s Advice on Social Media

 However, if you decide to go on posting, look at every photo, video and statement with a critical eye.
 Think like a potential juror who doesn’t know you and consider whether the post could be misinterpreted before putting it out for the world to see.

 Given that most everyone uses social media, avoiding it entirely can be challenging.
-Here at Symkoviak Law Firm, our highly experienced personal injury attorneys provide our clients with advice and guidance on how to enjoy social sites without compromising credibility.
+Here at Symco Injury Law, our highly experienced personal injury attorneys provide our clients with advice and guidance on how to enjoy social sites without compromising credibility.

 If you’re in northern Utah and would like to hear what our Salt Lake City personal injury attorneys have to say about social media, contact our Salt Lake City office today.